VeeraMS/Standard-Logic-App--PowerShell-Utility/README.md

 # Standard-Logic-App--PowerShell-Utility
-This PowerShell utility lets you do bulk operations like cancel , resubmit runs on the Standard Logic App Workflows.
+This PowerShell utility helps you to perform bulk operations such as bulk Cancel, bulk resubmit runs on the Standard Logic App Workflows.

-1.Copy the PowerShell script desired folder
+1. Copy the PowerShell script desired folder

-2.Set up Azure Service Principal - Contributor access on the Subscription. https://blog.jongallant.com/2017/11/azure-rest-apis-postman/
+2. Set up Azure Service Principal - Contributor access on the Subscription. https://blog.jongallant.com/2017/11/azure-rest-apis-postman/

-3.Open PowerShell with 'Run As administrator Privileges'
+3. Open PowerShell with 'Run As administrator Privileges'

-4.Run the below command to bypass the execution policy  and accept -Y
+4. Run the below command to bypass the execution policy  and accept -Y

        Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

-5.Change the directory to the PowerShell script copied folder in first step.
+5. Change the directory to the PowerShell script copied folder in first step.

       cd  'PowerShellScriptFolderPath'

-6.Execute the command to perform the different mentioned operations on Logic App
+6. Execute the command to perform the different mentioned operations on Logic App

 For User Sign-In option: